Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 If you prioritize travel, this system may be beneficial to you.
 By having a travel savings you know exactly how much money you feel comfortable spending on vacation without breaking the bank.
 Just remember not to be too hard on yourself.
 Some weeks you may save more money than other weeks.
 And other weeks you may save no money at all.
 It’s a learning process, but with consistency, you’ll get there.

-Are you interested in learning more about prioritizing travel as a nurse?
+Are you interested in learning more about prioritizing travel and managing money as a nurse?
 These articles may be helpful…